switchless-io/docs/docs/mkdocs.md

 	- add your domain
 		- canonical - tick this checkbox
 		- always use http - tick this checkbox

+## Altnerate hosting
+host it on s3 with cloudflare

 ## Usage
 - Write doc